 ANZ may also use other offshore service providers to help provide you with our products and services or identify ways to improve our service to you.

 If you apply for a home loan with ANZ, receive an A-Z Review of your banking needs, discuss ANZ's Simple Wealth products with our Branch Staff, or have a conversation with our Contact Centre staff or one of our ANZ Financial Planners, ANZ may send you an automated follow up request for your feedback on your experience(s).
-ANZ uses an external service provider based in Canada and the UK to help us send you the automated request and to analyse responses.
+ANZ uses external service providers based in the USA, Canada and the UK to help us send you the automated request and to analyse responses.
 We will therefore need to send your information to these locations.

 When we provide you with a home loan, and it is a loan which requires ANZ to take out Lenders’ Mortgage Insurance (LMI), ANZ will disclose your information to an administrator with data storage facilities in the United States.